-- (1) A taxpayer who fails to pay tax by the due date or, when the Secretary has extended the due date under Section 23, by the extended due date, is liable for a late payment penalty equal to 15% of the amount of unpaid tax. - (2) Late payment penalty paid by a taxpayer under subsection (1) shall be refunded to the taxpayer in accordance with Section 37(4) to the extent that the tax to which the penalty relates is found not to have been payable. - (3) In this Section, "tax" does not include penalty.
+(1) A taxpayer who fails to pay tax by the due date or, when the Secretary has extended the due date under section 23, by the extended due date, is liable for a late payment penalty equal to 15% of the amount of unpaid tax.

+- (2) Late payment penalty paid by a taxpayer under subsection (1) must be refunded to the taxpayer in accordance with section 37(4) to the extent that the tax to which the penalty relates is found not to have been payable. - (3) In this section, "tax" does not include penalty.

-64 Tax shortfall penalty
+Tax shortfall penalty